 Let us pray anywhere?
 Research Project

 As part of the Diocesan Year of Prayer, our education team is running a research project with six of our schools.
+This is being funded by the Growing Faith Foundation.
 We are exploring the following question:

 How can we as churches and church schools encourage primary school children to develop a prayer life outside of the school setting?

-This project incolves interveiwing pupils about prayer.
-We will then be developing and trialling prayer resources before reinterviewing the children to evaluate which tools have helped them to pray or relfect more.
+This project involves interviewing pupils about prayer.
+We will then be developing and trialling prayer resources before reinterviewing the children to evaluate which tools have helped them to pray or reflect more.

 Prayer Space Resources